-Photoshop Type - Point vs Area Type
+Photoshop Point vs Area Type

-Written by Steve Patterson.
 In the previous tutorial, we learned the basics of working with type in Photoshop.
 In that tutorial, I mentioned that Photoshop gives us two main kinds of text that we can add to a document - point type and area type.
 We covered point type in the previous tutorial.
 In this tutorial, we'll look at area type and how it allows us to easily add larger blocks of text on multiple lines inside a pre-selected area.

 As we learned previously, to add any kind of text to a document, whether it's point type or area type, we use Photoshop's Type Tool which is found in the Tools panel.
 We can also select the Type Tool by pressing the letter T on the keyboard: